fenago/data-analysis-pandas/lab_guides/lab_10.md

 Over-sampling
 -------------

-It\'s clear that with smaller datasets, it won\'t be beneficial to under-sample.
-Instead, we can try over-sampling the minority class (the high-quality red wines, in this case).
-Rather than doing random over-sampling with the `RandomOverSampler` class, we are going to use the **Synthetic Minority Over-sampling Technique** (**SMOTE**) to create *new* (synthetic) red wines similar to the high-quality ones using the k-NN algorithm.
-By doing this, we are making a big assumption that the data we have collected about the chemical properties of the red wine does influence the quality rating of the wine.

 Let\'s use SMOTE with the five nearest neighbors to over-sample the high-quality red wines in our training data: